Charles Mingus: Mingus Ah Um and other works

 In 1959, Mingus and his jazz workshop musicians recorded one of his best-known albums, Mingus Ah Um.
 Even in a year of standout masterpieces, including Dave Brubeck's Time Out, Miles Davis's Kind of Blue, John Coltrane's Giant Steps, and Ornette Coleman's The Shape of Jazz to Come, this was a major achievement, featuring such classic Mingus compositions as "Goodbye Pork Pie Hat" (an elegy to Lester Young) and the vocal-less version of "Fables of Faubus" (a protest against segregationist Arkansas governor Orval Faubus that features double-time sections).
-In 2003 the album's legacy was cemented when it was inducted into the National Recording Registry.
+In 2003, the album's legacy was cemented when it was inducted into the National Recording Registry.
 Also during 1959, Mingus recorded the album Blues & Roots, which was released the following year.
-Mingus said in his liner notes: "I was born swinging and clapped my hands in church as a little boy, but I've grown up and I like to do things other than just swing.
+Mingus said in his liner notes, "I was born swinging and clapped my hands in church as a little boy, but I've grown up and I like to do things other than just swing.
 But blues can do more than just swing."

 Mingus witnessed Ornette Coleman's legendary—and controversial—1960 appearances at New York City's Five Spot jazz club.
 He initially expressed rather mixed feelings for Coleman's innovative music: "... if the free-form guys could play the same tune twice, then I would say they were playing something ...
 Most of the time they use their fingers on the saxophone and they don't even know what's going to come out.
 They're experimenting."
-That same year, however, Mingus formed a quartet with Richmond, trumpeter Ted Curson and multi-instrumentalist Eric Dolphy.
-This ensemble featured the same instruments as Coleman's quartet, and is often regarded as Mingus rising to the challenging new standard established by Coleman.
+That same year, however, Mingus formed a quartet with Richmond, trumpeter Ted Curson, and multi-instrumentalist Eric Dolphy.
+This ensemble featured the same instruments as Coleman's quartet and is often regarded as Mingus rising to the challenging new standard established by Coleman.
 The quartet recorded on both Charles Mingus Presents Charles Mingus and Mingus.
-The former also features the version of "Fables of Faubus" with lyrics, aptly titled "Original Faubus Fables".
+The former also features a version of "Fables of Faubus" with lyrics, aptly titled "Original Faubus Fables".